Human evolution: Genus Australopithecus

-A new proposed species Australopithecus deyiremeda is claimed to have been discovered living at the same time period of Au. afarensis.
-There is debate if Au. deyiremeda is a new species or is Au. afarensis.
-Australopithecus prometheus, otherwise known as Little Foot has recently been dated at 3.67 million years old through a new dating technique, making the genus Australopithecus as old as afarensis.
+A new proposed species Australopithecus deyiremeda is claimed to have been discovered living at the same time period of A. afarensis.
+There is debate whether A. deyiremeda is a new species or is A. afarensis.
+Australopithecus prometheus, otherwise known as Little Foot, has recently been dated at 3.67 million years old through a new dating technique, making the genus Australopithecus as old as afarensis.
 Given the opposable big toe found on Little Foot, it seems that the specimen was a good climber.
 It is thought given the night predators of the region that he built a nesting platform at night in the trees in a similar fashion to chimpanzees and gorillas.